-1.22 Sustainability Appraisal (SA) is a statutory process integrated into the preparation of all aspects of the Carlisle District Local Plan.
+1.23 Sustainability Appraisal (SA) is a statutory process integrated into the preparation of all aspects of the Carlisle District Local Plan.
 The process measures the potential impacts of the Plan on a range of economic, social and environmental considerations, and includes the requirements of Strategic Environmental Assessment legislation.

-1.23 At the Issues and Options stage, the Plan was subject to a scoping SA.
-The results of this exercise were used to inform the preparation of this Preferred Option document.
-Furthermore all policies and proposals in the Preferred Options Local Plan have been subject to SA and where appropriate changes made to incorporate SA recommendations.
-Where the recommendations have not been incorporated into the Plan an explanation is provided.

-1.24 The detailed SA appraisal will be published on the Councils website for consultation concurrently with this stage of the Plan.
+- 1.24 At the First Stage Preferred Options, the Plan was subject to a draft SA.
+This has been reviewed and updated to include the new sites that have since been selected as Preferred Options and new Policies that have been created in response to the consultation.
+This results of this exercise is evident within the Second Stage Draft Sustainability Appraisal.
+All policies and proposals in the Preferred Options Local Plan have been subject to SA and, where appropriate, changes made to incorporate SA recommendations.
+Where the recommendations have not been incorporated into the Plan an explanation is provided. - 1.25 The detailed SA appraisal will be published on the Councils website for consultation concurrently with this stage of the Plan.